kordless/grub-2.0/README.md

 Grub was sold in 2003 to Looksmart and [then again in 2007 to Wikimedia](https://readwrite.com/2007/07/27/wikia_acquires_grub_from_looksmart/), where it fell into inactivity.
 The original Grub team would later find itself working at Splunk, marketing and porting it to Windows.

 Grub-2.0 is the rebirth and expansion upon the idea of decentralized search processes through AI-powered vision systems.
-It is only now that we have the technology to see the original vision for Grub become a reality.
+It is only now that we have the technology to see the original vision of search for the people to become a reality.

 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/2/27/Grub.svg/440px-Grub.svg.png" width="200">